Kayaking on Beautiful Mountain Lakes

 You'll be able to go kayaking on lakes in the Lakes Basin Recreation Area, just 10 minutes away, including Lower Sardine Lake and Salmon Lake.
 During our sessions of two-weeks or longer, we may mix up our destinations, which could also include Stampede Reservoir, and Donner Lake.

-Lower Sardine Lake is very scenic, with the majestic Sierra Buttes providing a beautiful backdrop for your kayak trip across the lake.
+Lower Sardine Lake (shown above) is very scenic, with the majestic Sierra Buttes providing a beautiful backdrop for your kayak trip across the lake.
 You'll paddle about 3/4 of a mile (1 kilometer) across the lake and beach at the inlet stream.
 You'll then hike up the stream a short way until you reach a hidden 40 foot (13 meter) waterfall.
 There's always someone who can't resist wading under the falls for a natural scrub!

 Salmon Lake is another gem.
 It has its own island to paddle around and explore, and has some great rocks from which you can jump into the water.